-1. Correct dehydration initially with 0.9% NaCl.

-2. Start intravenous 10% dextrose started as soon as possible at a rate of 2mls/kg/hr, (e.g. 140 mls/hr in a 70 kg person).

-3. Continue oral carnitine if possible (100mg/kg/day in divided doses) - if unable to tolerate then start carnitine 100mg/kg/day iv maintenance infusion.
+- 1. Correct dehydration initially with 0.9% NaCl.
+Fluid balance is particularly important in this group of patients, particularly in patients with renal impairment contact your renal team early for advice if needed. - 2.
+Start intravenous 10% dextrose as soon as possible at a rate of 2mls/kg/hr, (e.g. 140 mls/hr in a 70 kg person). - 3.
+Continue oral carnitine if possible (100mg/kg/day in divided doses) if unable to tolerate then start carnitine 100mg/kg/day iv maintenance infusion.

-4. Reduce oral protein intake initially (aim to restart protein intake by 24 hours after presentation - for further advice contact the metabolic dietitian).

-5. Start metronidazole 400mg three times daily oral or intravenous.

-6. Treat constipation (which increases propionate absorption from the gut).

-7. If hyperammonaemic - start sodium benzoate 250 mg/kg/day either as a continuous infusion or enterally.
-Do not use sodium valproate.

-8. Treat any underlying infection or other clinical problem, including refeeding syndrome in susceptible patients.
+- 4. Reduce oral protein intake initially (aim to restart protein intake by 24 hours after presentation for further advice contact the metabolic dietitian). - 5.
+Start metronidazole 400mg three times daily oral or intravenous. - 6.
+Treat constipation (which increases propionate absorption from the gut). - 7.
+If hyperammonaemic start sodium benzoate 250 mg/kg/day either as a continuous infusion or enterally.
+Avoid the use of sodium valproate. - 8.
+If B12 responsive continue to give hydroxocobalamin 1mg intramuscularly daily. - 9.
+Treat any underlying infection or other clinical problem, including the possibility of refeeding syndrome in susceptible patients.

-A number of cases of severe cardiac complications in patients with decompensated propionic acidaemia have now been described: dilated cardiomyopathy, prolonged QTc interval and arrhythmia.
-Patients should therefore be placed on a cardiac monitor whilst in hospital and have an urgent cardiac assessment.